moabo3li/wish-shell/README.md

 - Examples:
   - `path /usr/local/bin /bin /usr/bin` - Sets search path to these three directories
   - `path` - Clears all search paths (you won't be able to execute any commands afterwards)

+### Output Redirection

+The shell supports redirecting command output to files:
+- Use the `>` operator followed by a filename
+- Example: `ls > output.txt` - Redirects the output of `ls` to output.txt
+- Errors are properly handled:
+  - No filename provided: `ls >` will produce an error
+  - Multiple redirection operators: `ls > file1 > file2` will produce an error
+  - Redirection at the start: `> file` will produce an error

+## Code Structure

+The WISH shell is implemented in `wish.c` with the following key components:

+- **Main Shell Loop**: Processes input commands in `wish_shell()`
+- **Command Execution**: Handles both built-in and external commands
+- **Redirection Handling**: Parses and processes output redirection
+- **Path Management**: Manages the search path for executable files
+- **Error Handling**: Consistent error reporting throughout the shell

+## Documentation

+The codebase contains comprehensive comments that explain:
+- Purpose and functionality of each function
+- Data structures and algorithms used
+- Error handling strategies
+- Command execution flow
+- Complex parsing logic, especially for redirection

 ## Limitations